costinm/istiod/README.md

 Copy the string under clusters.cluster[N].certificate-authority-data, and paste it under webhooks.clientConfig.caBundle

 This step is currently moving to istioctl - no plan to use auto-enabling of the webhook (for now).

+A second option, for cluster-wide injection in case istio is installed by itself, uses
+'./kustomize/cluster-autoinject/mutatingwebhook.yaml'

 # SDS